Is Weak Note Taking A Sign Of Executive Functioning Challenges?

 The Notes

-Once students have mastered shorthand techniques, they must learn how to integrate these symbols, contractions, and abbreviations into well-organized notes.
+Once students have mastered shorthand techniques – a helpful tool for those with executive functioning challenges – they must learn how to integrate these symbols, contractions, and abbreviations into well-organized notes.
 There are many different styles of notes, but one of the most effective strategies that helps students “chunk” information into well-organized diagrams is Column-Style Note Taking.
+This note taking strategy can help your child build their executive functioning skills.

 Column-Style Note Taking helps students structure information that they read or hear into two different columns.
 The left column should be drawn 1/3 from the left side of the page, and the right column should be 2/3 from the right side of the page.
 The student should label the left column “Main Ideas” and the right column “Notes.”
 He or she should pre-prepare 3-4 pages of notes (depending on what grade the student is in and how complex the lecture is) using this column-style set-up.